AVN-Innovations/Learn-with-AVN/README.md

 So here’s the plan:

->We’ll break down tech topics in the simplest way possible.
+> We’ll break down tech topics in the simplest way possible.
->We’ll explore AI, cybersecurity, and hands-on projects that actually make sense.
+> We’ll explore AI, cybersecurity, and hands-on projects that actually make sense.
->We’ll focus on understanding, not memorizing.
+> We’ll focus on understanding, not memorizing.

 Basically — if tech feels like a big storm of code and jargon, this repo is your umbrella. ☂️

+---

 ### 🧩 What You’ll Find Here